nimblegeek/fajtclub/README.md

 # Fajtclub application
-This project was built with the intention to present Mixed Marsal Art clubs in Sweden.
+This project was built with the intention to present Mixed Martial Art clubs in Sweden.

 # Main features
 - Present available/active clubs in Sweden on a map.